apache/eventmesh/eventmesh-connectors/eventmesh-connector-rabbitmq/README.md

 ## RabbitMQSinkConnector: From eventmesh to RabbitMQ

-1. launch your RabbitMQ server and eventmesh-runtime.
+1. launch your RabbitMQ server and EventMesh Runtime.
 2. enable sinkConnector and check `sink-config.yml`.
 3. send a message to eventmesh with the topic defined in `pubSubConfig.subject`